Ewa Björling: Prior career

 Ewa Björling is a dentist, Doctor of Medicine and a docent in virology.
 Prior to her election to the Swedish parliament in 2002, she worked as a lecturer at Karolinska Institutet in Stockholm.
 She was also a member of the municipal council in Ekerö Municipality from 1999 to 2006, and served as its chairman from 2005 to 2006.
 She was elected a member of parliament in 2002 and served in the parliament's Committee on Foreign Affairs.
 She was also a substitute in the Committee on the Constitution, the Committee on Education and the Advisory Council on Foreign Affairs.

 She was a member of the board of the Swedish International Development Cooperation Agency from 2003 to 2007.
 She was also chairman of the Swedish National Council for Coordination of Efforts Against HIV/AIDS in 2007, and Europe's representative in the Inter-Parliamentary Union's working group on HIV/AIDS.
 Björling has promoted the use of contraception in Malta, a country which maintains solid links to the Roman Catholic Church.

-Career as Minister for Foreign Trade
+Minister for Foreign Trade

 In November 2012, Björling traveled with two Swedish trade delegations to discuss increasing bi-lateral trade between Sweden and war-torn country of Myanmar, despite an existing EU arms embargo against Myanmar.
 Björling was later questioned by the Swedish Parliament regarding the discovery of Swedish made Carl Gustav recoilless rifles found in Myanmar in December 2012.

 Following the 2010 general election, Björling also took office as Minister for Nordic Cooperation.
 She made mining one of the areas of Nordic cooperation.